-Cannabis plants use a lot of water, and regardless of what sort of setup you’re using, you’re going to want to make sure you have plenty of it.
+Cannabis plants use a lot of water, and regardless of what sort of setup you’re using, you’re going to want to make sure you have plenty of it when watering your weed plants.
 Water acts a vehicle for dissolved nutrients and minerals, being absorbed through the roots before spreading through the rest of the plant.
 It also cools a plant down, fills up cells to keep the plant structurally sound, and is required for photosynthesis.

 All plants, including marijuana, consist of about 80% water.
 Therefore it makes sense that issues with water management could cause damage to a marijuana plant.
 Outdoors, a marijuana plant usually has enough water in the soil and from nature.
 Depending on the quality and the structure of the soil, it can also help regulate the amount of moisture.
 When growing indoors using pots, however, it is very easy to give your plant too much or too little water.

 How to tell if a cannabis plant needs watering

 There are no hard and fast rules when it comes to watering a cannabis plant since the amount of water that you’ll need is based on the environment it’s growing in.
 In general, water enough so that your soil is faintly moist, but not wet.
 If the environment is very hot, the plant will use more water, but you should never give a marijuana plant more water than it can absorb.

 If you don’t want to micromanage your grow, I can advise the simple all-in-one solution by a Pot for Pot

 If it seems like you are giving your plants a lot of water, don’t worry.
 A marijuana plant can consume a lot of water, but a large portion of the water is also excreted from the plant through evaporation from the leaves.
 Only a small amount of water remains behind and is used as building blocks.
 Water also helps to absorb and transport nutrient salts and carbohydrates, enabling life.